E-Printer/Booking-system2/README.md

 **Sessions**

-The bookings page allows site visitors to create, edit and delete upcoming appointments and receive confirmation that this has been done.
+The bookings page allows site visitors to create, edit and delete upcoming sessions and receive confirmation that this has been done.

 When a user is logged in, they can see My Bookings to view all their bookings and amend them.